Norethindrone (By mouth)

 - Tell your doctor right away if you think you have become pregnant.
 If you miss two periods in a row, call your doctor for a pregnancy test before you take any more pills.

-- Tell your doctor if you are breastfeeding or if you have kidney disease, lupus, high blood pressure, high cholesterol, epilepsy, asthma, migraine headaches, diabetes, or a history of depression.
+- Tell your doctor if you are breastfeeding or if you have kidney disease, lupus, high blood pressure, high cholesterol, seizures, asthma, migraine headaches, diabetes, or a history of depression.
+Tell your doctor if you smoke.

 - This medicine may cause the following problems: